felixbec/gatsby-starter-portfolio/README.md

 2.  **Before starting to develop.**

-    Navigate into your new site’s directory and start it up.
+    Navigate into your new site’s directory, install dependencies and start it up.

     ```shell
     cd gatsby-starter-portfolio/
+    npm install
     npm start
     ```